Where to stay in Valencia, Spain? Check our guide to one of the most beautiful cities in Spain, including a cost of travel analysis

 Cost of Travel in Valencia

-Spain is not among the most expensive countries to travel in Europe, but neither it is among the cheapest. valencia is definitely cheaper than some other Spanish destinations such as Barcelona or Madrid.
+Spain is not among the most expensive countries to travel in Europe, but neither it is among the cheapest.
+The city is definitely cheaper than some other Spanish destinations such as Barcelona or Madrid.

-One can expect moderate prices for food and eating out in Valencia.
+One can expect moderate prices for food and eating out in the city and it is surroundings.
 You can easily enjoy a “menu del dia” on weekdays for around 10 euros, while on weekends you can spend between 15 to 20 euros in most restaurants with drinks included.
 Groceries on the other hand, are just slightly cheaper than countries like France or Germany.

-Transport in Valencia is very efficient, widely available and moderately priced.
+Transport in the city is very efficient, widely available and moderately priced.
 The city counts with a complex transport network, including metro, trams and buses.
 Taxis in Spain are cheaper than in most Western European countries.

 Best Months to Visit Valencia